AriFordsham/GHCWiki/typeable-t.md

   At the very least, there is more overhead (on the wire), and some performance tests should be done before committing to anything.
 - Any comments would be gladly received!

+There is [\#11011](https://gitlab.haskell.org//ghc/ghc/issues/11011) for discussion of this proposal.

 ---

 ## Data.Typeable